 What to Look for in a Hair Crimping Iron

 The most important feature of crimping irons is the plate shape.
 For a true crimp with a distinct crinkled look, opt for small, sharply angled ripples.
 If you want a more subtle effect, look for plates with larger (and usually fewer) ripples.
 For softer waves, you'll want a tool with multiple barrels or smoother, less angular grooves.

-Unlike stylers from the 80s, the best hair crimping irons of today typically have ceramic plates, which protect hair from heat damage while creating a shiny effect with minimal frizz.
+Unlike stylers from the 80s, the best hair crimping irons of today typically have ceramic plates.
+These protect hair from heat damage while creating a shiny effect with minimal frizz.
 Some are made with tourmaline ceramic, which helps seal in and smooth hair cuticles.

-To achieve a high-definition zig-zag effect, your crimping iron should reach at least 400 °F, though some can get as high as 450 °F. If you want a more subtle style, look for an option that can be set to a lower temp.
+To achieve a high-definition zigzag effect, your crimping iron should reach at least 400 degrees, though some can get as high as 450.
+If you want a more subtle style, look for an option that can be set to a lower temp.

 Speaking of heat, we also appreciate crimpers that automatically shut off after 30 or 60 minutes.
 This means you'll never have to frantically wonder whether you remembered to turn it off when you're out and about.

 Theresa Holland researched and wrote this roundup.
 Having dabbled in crimping and waving over the years, she's partial to Bed Head's hair tools.
 Theresa has been writing for Byrdie since 2020.
 You can find more of her work on MyDomaine and The Spruce.